R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/troubleshoot.md

 The masterserver needs to request your gameserver for it to be authentified and registered.
 This error means that masterserver can't access your server's tcp port.

-It can come from many reasons
+It can come from many reasons, but you can narrow them down using [Port scanning tools](#check-if-a-tcp-port-is-open).

+## If a scan on your external IP is successfull

 #### Your GameServer is out of date

 Check that your server is running on the latest Northstar release as it can sometimes include breaking changes.

+#### Mastserver is down

+Check Northstar's Discord for annoucements. if https://northstar.tf gives you a HTTP 523 error, that means that the masterserver is offline.

 #### Ports are not the same

 Your gameserver is configured to listen to a given TCP port.

 Masterserver needs to be able to contact your gameserver though that same port.

+## If a scan on your external IP isn't successfull

 #### Windows Firewall is blocking tcp ports